MikeOuroumis/react-auth-tdd-jest/README.md

 3. Use `yarn install` to install dependencies.
 4. The project can be run locally using `yarn start`.

+## User Login

+The project necessitates a user login.
+For the sake of the demo, please use the following credentials:

+Username: tdd
+Password: letmein

 ## Guidelines for Test Execution

 With the project running locally, tests can be executed with `yarn test`.
 This will execute all tests written for the application.